-DPHI exhibits the Environmental Impact Statement and calls for written public
+DPE exhibits the Environmental Impact Statement and calls for written public submissions

-The applicant provides a formal response to submissions.
+The applicant provides a formal response to submissions

-DPHI prepares a whole-of-government Assessment Report, considering all information and submissions to
+DPE prepares a whole-of-government Assessment Report, considering all information and submissions to date.

-The proposed development comes to the Commission for decision.
+The proposed development comes to the Commission for decision

-DPHI provides the Commission with its Assessment Report and any recommended Conditions of Consent.
+DPE provides the Commission with its Assessment Report and any recommended Conditions of Consent

 The Commission will call for written public submissions.
 In many cases the Commission will also hold a public hearing or public meeting to hear verbal submissions.
-It may also meet with the applicant, DPHI, the local council and other stakeholders.
+It may also meet with the applicant, DPE, the local council and others

-The Commission makes its decision taking into account all of the above information, and issues a Statement of Reasons for the Decision.
+The Commission makes its decision taking into account all of the above information, and issues a Statement of Reasons for the Decision

-If at least 50 public unique submissions are received by DPHI, the Commission becomes the consent authority for that development application.
+If 50 or more public unique submissions are received by DPE, the Commission becomes the consent authority for that development application.

-All public submissions provided to DPHI at this stage are made available to the Commission.
+All public submissions provided to DPE at this stage will be made available to the Commission.